DigitalPublishingToolkit/Money-Lab-Reader/md/3_1-Golumbia.md

 to acknowledge they are different.[^3_1-Golumbia_10]

-‘Money’ names the instrument in which official transactions in that nation-state are conducted: all other things being equal, US Government bonds have a value in US dollars, and taxes in the US must be paid in dollars.
+‘Money’ names the instrument in which official transactions in that nation-state are conducted: all other things being equal, U.S. Government bonds have a value in U.S. dollars, and taxes in the U.S. must be paid in dollars.
 As another economist puts it, ‘in post-Keynesian monetary theory money is anything that will settle a legal contractual obligation.
 And by the civil law of contracts, the government determines